• Skip to primary navigation

 ADD GOOD FATS

-To make sure you create a truly balanced smoothie, you will need some help of powerful supplements.
-Most of the superfoods are easily acquired – search for them at your local supermarket or health shops.
-Superfoods are packed with nutrition in small doses, so just a little will go along way.
-Here’s a list of my most used smoothie boosters:
+To ensure you create a balanced smoothie, you will need some help from smoothie boosters aka “superfoods”.
+Most superfoods are easily acquired – search for them at your local supermarket or health shops.

 SPIRULINA – is a blue-green algae which is a powerful antioxidant and has anti-inflammatory properties.